codedbyglenden/tab-fixation/readme.md

 - Fully accessible: Complying to the latest <a href="https://www.w3.org/TR/WCAG21/">WCAG guidelines</a>, to AAA standard.
 - Lightweight: Website load times are key, not only to the ranking of your site, but the user experience.
 This package will always remain as small as possible, & never weigh you down.

-## How do I make it work?

-The <a href="https://github.com/TheOneAndOnlyZulu/tab-fixation/wiki">Github wiki</a> is where you'll find documentation for everything you'll need to know about working with & on this plugin should you want to add something that's missing.

 ## Help me, I'm stuck!

-Read through the <a href="https://github.com/TheOneAndOnlyZulu/tab-fixation/wiki">wiki</a> and still can't get it to work?
-Pop over to the <a href="https://github.com/TheOneAndOnlyZulu/tab-fixation/discussions">discussions board</a>, and we'll give you a hand.
+Pop over to the <a href="https://github.com/TheOneAndOnlyZulu/tab-fixation/discussions">discussions board</a>.

 ## I've got an idea?